 Highlights: Courageous, Bold, Charming

-The Chihuahua is the national symbol of Mexico (more Mexican dogs here) and undeniably the most popular.
-They’re called small dogs with big personalities for a reason.
-Despite their small stature, they will guard and protect – or at least try.
+The Chihuahua is the national symbol of Mexico and by far the most popular breed in the country.
+They are often called “small dogs with big personalities” for a reason.
+But despite their small stature, they will guard and protect – or at least try.

 Chihuahuas aren’t just famous for Taco Bell commercials.
-These little purse dogs have a lot of history dating back to the pre-Columbian kingdoms of Mexico.
+These little purse dogs have plenty of history that dates back to the pre-Columbian kingdoms of Mexico.
 In the past, they were bred for a variety of things, including rituals, food and companions.

 RECOMMENDED: 34 Classic Chihuahua Mixes